Dave Harold: 2003–2015

 Following a poor season in 2001–2002, Harold dropped out of the Top 16, down to number 29 in the World Rankings.
 A broken wrist sustained on New Year's Eve 2003 saw him drop further down the rankings, out of the top 32, although he had a better 2005/2006 season.
 Another consistent season in 2006/2007 helped Harold back up to No. 30 in the world rankings for 2007/2008.

 2007/2008 started with a quarter-final appearance in the Shanghai Masters, losing to eventual winner Dominic Dale.
 Harold did not get past the round robin phase of the Grand Prix, finishing fifth in his group of six players; but in the 2007 UK Championship, Harold eliminated World Number 2 Graeme Dott 9–7 in the first round to achieve a place in the last 16 of the tournament for the first time since 1999.
 However, he lost 2–9 in the second round to Mark Selby.
 He qualified for the final stages of the World Championship with a 10–4 win over Mike Dunn, but lost 10–3 at the Crucible in the first round proper to Shaun Murphy.

-During a preliminary round match against local wildcard Jin Long in the 2008 China Open, Harold was locked at 4–4.
-He took time out before the deciding frame to leave the playing arena and consume a couple of bananas, returning replenished to finish the job with a clearance on the colours.
-This gave rise to the affectionate nickname "Bananaman" on the Betfair snooker forum, referring to a children's TV character who gained superhuman powers.
-Harold also put up a battle against Shaun Murphy in the next round, but eventually lost 5–3; the last frame set a record at the time for being the longest ever in snooker history (93 minutes and 12 seconds).

 Harold retained his Top 32 ranking, and started the 2008–09 season ranked at #28, his highest ranking since 2003.
 In the first ranking event of the new season, the 2008 Northern Ireland Trophy, he beat Ricky Walden 5–2, Graeme Dott 5–3, Stephen Lee 5–4 and defending champion Stephen Maguire to reach the semi-finals, his first appearance at that stage of a ranking event for five years.
 He then moved into a 5–1 lead against John Higgins and won 6–4, to reach his first final since 1994, which he lost 9–3 to Ronnie O'Sullivan.
 Harold's performance in this tournament moved him up to 14th in the provisional world rankings.
 Harold remarked after the final that, aside from claiming the World Championship, his one other remaining ambition in the game is to score a victory over O'Sullivan, who he has never beaten in a ranking tournament.
 The 2008 Northern Ireland Trophy marked his tenth consecutive failure to do so.